The HEA and Higher Education Institutions

 Performance against the compacts is monitored via a system of annual reporting and a strategic dialogue process, whereby the HEA meets with each individual institution to review performance and confirm good ongoing governance and accountability of the public funding distributed in each case.

 All HEIs are required to submit an Annual Governance Statement and Statement of Internal Control to the HEA, based on a revised template covering a comprehensive list of governance requirements, with non-compliance in any matter to be identified within the statement.
 Significant onus is placed on the Governing Body and its Chair properly scrutinising the information that forms the basis of the Governance Statement.
 Indeed the statement requires that the regularity of Governing Body and Internal Audit Committee meetings is set out and clarification that the effectiveness of the Governing Body is the subject of ongoing review.
 From 2014/15, the annual governance statement must be submitted to the HEA within 6 months of completion of the financial year.
 In addition, HEIs are expected to flag all major governance issues to the HEA on an ongoing basis.
-The template for Universities and specialist colleges and Institutes of Technology are available here:
+The template used for the Annual Governance Statement for all Universities and specialist colleges is set out as Appendix 2 and the template for Institutes of Technology is set out as Appendix 3.

 ECF and Other HR Reporting

-In addition, HEIs are required to report on a quarterly basis on core and non-core staffing in line with the principles set out in the Employment Control Framework.
+In addition, HEIs are required to report on a quarterly basis on core and non-core staffing in line with the principles set out in the Employment Control Framework (see Appendix 4).
 A Delegated Sanction Agreement which will replace the Employment Control Framework (ECF) is currently being finalised and this will maintain the quarterly reporting requirement.
-HEIs are required to seek case-by-case HEA approval for re-engagement of retired staff under the conditions set out in the ECF, and Universities are also required to report twice a year on any appointments made under the Departures Framework at levels of remuneration beyond established salary scales.
+HEIs are required to seek case-by-case HEA approval for re-engagement of retired staff under the conditions set out in the ECF, and Universities are also required to report twice a year on any appointments made under the Departures Framework at levels of remuneration beyond established salary scales (see Appendix 5).
 Any other requests relating to staffing outside the terms of the ECF (e.g. rebalancing of grading structure, regrading of positions) requires sanction from the Department of Education and Skills and Department of Public Expenditure and Reform, but should be raised in the first instance with the HEA.

 Each HEI is currently required to have draft accounts and statements on systems of internal control, in the format specified by the HEA, ready for review and certification by the Comptroller and Auditor General within a specified period of the end of the financial year.
 The C&AG report will identify any areas of non-compliance with governance, regulatory or financial requirements, including any issues around the institution as a going concern.
 Once the accounts are certified by the C&AG, each HEI must submit them to the HEA and the Department within one month to allow their presentation to the Oireachtas within three months of certification, as set out in Government Circular 7/15.
 The HEA will request written clarification from the relevant HEI on any issues identified within the C&AG certification of the accounts.
-New timeframes around the preparation of accounts and statements on internal systems of control are currently being implemented, with institutions required to submit within 6 months of year end (YE) for 2014/15, 4 months for YE2015/16, and 3 months for YE2016/17 (see Sample C&AG Letter to Universities on Timeline for Submission of Annual Accounts for Audit and C&AG Letter to Institutes of Technology on Timeline for Submission of Annual Accounts for Audit).
+New timeframes around the preparation of accounts and statements on internal systems of control are currently being implemented, with institutions required to submit within 6 months of year end (YE) for 2014/15, 4 months for YE2015/16, and 3 months for YE2016/17 (see Appendices 6 and 7).

-The ongoing responsibilities and arrangements between the HEA and HEIs are set out in a financial memorandum which is signed by each institution on an annual basis.
+The ongoing responsibilities and arrangements between the HEA and HEIs are set out in a financial memorandum which is signed by each institution on an annual basis (see an example of a signed copy in Appendix 8).
 These include:

 - Provision of required Recurrent Grant Allocation Model (RGAM) returns